nasiaullas/FaultInjectionSimulator-KodeKloud/README.md

-# FIS Workshop Experiment CloudFormation Template
+# Fault Injection Simulator - KodeKloud

 This repository contains a CloudFormation template to set up an AWS Fault Injection Simulator (FIS) experiment.
 The experiment is designed to terminate half of the instances in an auto-scaling group.